Do I Need to Protect My Plants from Frost on the California Coast?

 This week: Check tonight's low temperature on a local forecast (not a national one, which often misses our microclimate variation).
 If it drops below 32F, drape frost cloth over your most tender plants before sunset.

 Our free Microclimate Worksheet helps you map the warm and cold spots in your own garden so you know exactly what to protect and where.
-For more detail, read our guide on understanding frost in Santa Cruz County.
+For more detail, read our guide on understanding frost dates in Santa Cruz County.